-On August 16, 2017, Austin Water hosted the fourth of five public workshops in order to collect public input for the Integrated Water Resource Plan (IWRP).
-The workshop featured presentations from the project team about the plan development process including key process steps completed, public outreach conducted to date including emerging themes from public feedback, supply and demand options as well as portfolio development and evaluation.
+On August 16, 2017, Austin Water hosted the fourth of five public workshops in order to collect public input for the Integrated Water Resource Plan.
+The workshop featured presentations from the project team about the plan development process including key process steps completed, public outreach conducted to date including emerging themes from public feedback, supply and demand options, and portfolio development and evaluation.
 After these presentations, participants were invited to participate in two Question and Answer sessions followed by facilitated small group discussions.
 The workshop was held at the Canyon View Events Center (Austin Board of Realtors Building) located at 4800 Spicewood Springs Road, Austin, TX from 6:00 p.m. to 8:00 p.m.
-25 members of the community attended (X participants attended in person and X participants attended via webinar).
+25 members of the community attended.